Medicine Overview of Lyrab Tablet

 If you miss a dose of Rabeprazole, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.

-Frequently asked questions for Lyrab 20mg Tablet
+Frequently asked questions about Lyrab Tablet

-Frequently asked questions for Rabeprazole
+Frequently asked questions about Rabeprazole

 No, Lyrab is not an over the counter product, it is available when prescribed by a doctor.